japinol7/tictactoe/README.md

        > One player against the computer.
        > Two players controlled by the computer playing against each other.
        > Two players using the same keyboard and mouse.
+       > Player1 plays with the keyboard, Player2 plays with the mouse.
     Note that:
        > A player controlled by the computer will never lose.
        > If both players are controlled by the computer, the games will always end in a draw.